 4. Rio Grande

-The Rio Grande or the “Big River” has its mouth at the Gulf of Mexico and has a length of 1,759 miles.
+The Rio Grande or the “Big River” is one of the longest rivers in USA.
+Its mouth is at the Gulf of Mexico and has a length of 1,759 miles.
 The Rio Grande rises in the western part of the Rio Grande National Forest in the US state of Colorado.
 The river is formed by the joining of several streams at the base of Canby Mountain in the San Juan Mountains, Red River, San Juan River, Rio Alamo, Rio Salado, Devils River, Pecos River, Santa Fe River, are some of its well-known tributaries.
 Today, the significance of the river has diminished because of diversions which has led to a decrease in water flow of the river, but during the American Civil War, this was the only legitimate port of the Confederacy.

 The river provides water for some 2,100,000 acres of cropland, excluding areas irrigated above the reservoirs.
 The leading industries of the Rio Grande area are mining (petroleum, natural gas, coal, uranium ore, silver, lead, gold, potash, and gypsum), agriculture and animal husbandry.
 The segments of the Rio Grande are among the most spectacular in America, including two designated National Wild & Scenic River stretch, a pair of National Monuments, and a National Park.